Digital

 broadcast signal, minor signal errors can cause minor picture

-degradation (ghosting etc.) As interference becomes worse, the
+degradation (ghosting etc.) As interference becomes worse,

 picture becomes worse.
-With a digital signal, because of the way
+With a digital signal, because of the

 the error correction works, the picture will still look perfect until